mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

 The present use case describes how the system shows the Invoice details and the action buttons for each invoice status

 ### Preconditions
+- There must be Invoices created for Programs that request invoice authorization and for Programs that do not request invoice authorization
-- There must be Invoices created for Programs that consider invoice items and for Programs that do not consider invoice items
+- There must be Invoices created for Programs that request invoice products and for Programs that do not request invoice products
-- There must be Invoices in all status (Draft, Pending, Approved, Rejected and Canceled) for each Program
+- There must be Invoices in all status (Open, Pending for Approval, Approved, Rejected and Canceled) for each Program
 - The administrator must be logged in

 ### Postconditions